GJZwiers/One-Zero-Code/bunny_slope/strings-2.md

 Note the difference between the calls to `upper` and `print`. `upper` is called on the string `name` while `print` is called independently.
 Also note on the second line we _reassigned_ a value to `name` in order to store the new value from the `upper()` call.
 In programming we say that a function **returns** a value.
 The program will store the return value in our variable `name` and then print it to the console.

-After the `upper` method completes the variable `name` should hold the value `"marie-anne jones"`.
+After the `upper` method completes the variable `name` should hold the value `"MARIE-ANNE JONES"`.
 Run the program to see if this is indeed the case.

 We can also split a string.
 How can we do that?
 You guessed it, with the `split` function: